fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

    You can see that with the S3 methods, we have the ability to scale our core functions to many projects with following advantages:

-   1. No need to worry about human error or hidden bugs in copy & paste.
+   1. No more worries about human error or hidden bugs from copy & paste.

    2. Easy bug fixes.
 If there's a bug in the core generic function, fixing it in one place means all projects are also fixed.

-   3. Flexibility to extend your object with more even more methods.
+   3. Flexibility to extend your object with even more methods.
 This maximizes your code reusability.